surdu/surdu.github.io/_posts/2019-07-25-digital-ocean-ddns.md

 What we will do is a script that finds out what our IP is and then tells it to DigitalOcean.
 This script will run at a specified interval on our server.

-For this you'll need a UNIX machine, a [DigitalOcean](https://www.digitalocean.com/) account and a domain pointed to DigitalOcean's nameservers.
+For this you'll need a UNIX machine, a [DigitalOcean](https://www.digitalocean.com/) account and a domain pointed to DigitalOcean's Nameservers.

 To see how to point your domain to DigitalOcean check [this article](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) or see with your domain's registrar on how to do it, as it vary from registrar to registrar.

+Also, we'll use `cron` in this tutorial, so if you're not familiar with it please read [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) before.

-I will not cover in details what needs to be done on DigitalOcean's side, as their awesome documentations covers it all.
+I will not cover in details what needs to be done on DigitalOcean's side, as their documentations covers it already.
 I'll mostly list the steps needed along with the links in their documentation:

 1. [Generate an access token](https://www.digitalocean.com/docs/api/create-personal-access-token/)
 2. [Create a project](https://www.digitalocean.com/docs/projects/how-to/create/)